Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Finally, those candidates who have met the experience requirement of the certification process (discussed in No. 4 below) can move directly to the final project.
 This is known as the Capstone Alternative.

-3. Aspiring CFPs Must Pass the CFP Exam
+3. Aspiring CFP Professionals Must Pass the CFP Exam

 Anyone seeking to earn the CFP designation must pass the CFP exam.
 That’s the case regardless of the coursework track followed, whether it’s the full 12 to 18 months, the Accelerated Path, the Capstone or Capstone Alternative.